hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 #### Think about time
 Our feedback indicates that many online workshops move more slowly than in-person events.
 This is particularly true where breakout sessions are used, and we do recommend using them.
 This means planning ahead to identify where content can be trimmed as the need arises, without cutting into breaks or activity time.

 Breaks are vital in any workshop.
 In an online setting, particularly for those juggling multiple responsibilities at home, it is important that breaks be scheduled, [announced](pre-workshop-emails-to-learners), and on time.
+Consider allowing time for longer breaks (e.g. 30 minutes), especially if you plan to use breaks as opportunities to provide help.

 Time is also a factor when people are more geographically distributed, and time zones need to be considered for scheduling.
 Where is your instructional team?
 Where are your learners?
 For Carpentries events, we create time conversion links using [this tool at timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html).
 This helps everyone to select events appropriately and arrive on time.

 Virtual training makes it more practical to split workshops into shorter sessions vs 2-full-day events.
-Feedback indicates that these distributed time formats are working well, and are generally preferred over 2-day events due to reduced 'Zoom fatigue'.
+Feedback indicates that these distributed time formats are working well, and are generally preferred over 2-day events by both Instructors and learners due to reduced 'Zoom fatigue'.

 #### Choosing your technology
 Any tools currently in use by your community will, by and large, be preferable for minimizing cognitive load.
 When introducing a platform that is not commonly used by your community, be sure to take unfamiliarity into account when budgeting time for your introductions, and plan to remind learners how to use the new tools.